Accessibility Tools

 Chongqing to Beijing.

-Our gate at the airport was changed & when we arrived at the new gate, there were lots of people milling about due to already cancelled flights.
+Our gate at the airport was changed, and when we arrived at the new gate, there were lots of people milling about due to the flights that had already been cancelled.
 There was a large storm front coming in.
-Our flight was delayed for a few hours & were lucky to catch our connection.
+Our flight was delayed for a few hours, and we were lucky to catch our connection.